 Foldable treadmills, in particular, have found recent popularity with the ability to recover floor space and collapse down if needed.

 With the different types of cardio available on a treadmill, such as incline running and sprints, the ability to diversify your workouts with a single piece of machinery makes it an essential for a modern home gym.

 A set of adjustable dumbbells or kettlebells is an essential building block for your home gym.
 As opposed to a traditional set of weights ranging from 5kg to 25kg, adjustable weights are a dynamic alternative.
 Not only do they save space, but they’re better prepared for any impending increases in strength as a result of your training!

 Whether you choose dumbbells or kettlebells [or both!], there are hundreds of exercises that you can take on spanning the whole body.
 From training calves or shoulders, a set of adjustable weights is a fantastic starting point for a home gym.

 You may have noticed that in many public gyms, the floor is at least partially covered by soft, rubbery mats.
+These are more often than not, yoga mats, or gym mats as they are sometimes called.
 This softens the blow of tens or hundreds of kilograms of weight being dropped every day.